241/ghcopilotdemo/docs/SQLChatter_GitHubCopilot.md

 ## 🗒️ Guide
 You can follow the step by step instructions to complete this excercise.
-Please step into next subject: [1.
-Generating Prompt](https://docs.github.com/en/copilot/using-github-copilot/getting-code-suggestions-in-your-ide-with-github-copilot?tool=vscode).